Generic filters

 Alexandra is one of the farthest towns from a coastline in New Zealand and experiences cold winters and warm summers relative to the rest of the country.

-Best time to visit Alexandra, Central Otago is year round, check out what to do in seasons.
+Best time to visit Alexandra, Central Otago is year round, check out what to do in the seasons section above.

 Getting to Alexandra